without Internet Explorer,

 Originally written for www.themetalforge.com

 Crescent Shield is a fairly interesting phenomenon.
-Born as the side project between Dan DeLucie of Destiny's End and Michael Grant of Onward, the two quickly proved to be well-suited for each other's style, with Crescent Shield's first full-length, while inconsistent, was definitely better than anything either Destiny's End or Onward had released.
+Born as the side project between Dan DeLucie of Destiny's End and Michael Grant of Onward, the two quickly proved to be well-suited for each other's style, with Crescent Shield's first full-length, while inconsistent, was still a valiant effort worthy of praise.
 2009 saw the release of the second full-length, The Stars of Never Seen, which is both more ambitious and more consistent than the debut.
 This album is a true testament to the skill and ingenuity of both DeLucie and Grant, and the unequivocal chemistry between their two styles.

 Michael Grant has always had an extremely distinctive voice; he sounds a bit like a deeper, more restrained, more serious version of Ozzy Osbourne, mixed with a touch of Helstar's James Rivera.
 Thankfully, however, Grant proves to be quite different from Rivera overall, as Destiny's End just wasn't particularly inspired, and Rivera, if anything, detracted from DeLucie's style despite his indisputable skill and charisma.
 DeLucie's style, though, is a bit more difficult to summarize.
 He employs galloping dual leads, but they sound nothing like NWOBHM; they're darker and more complex, and they change relatively often, making for mildly progressive song structures.
 Musically, the band sounds like late 80's Helstar mixed with Awaken-era Fates Warning, with a handful of modern influences present as well.
 Occasionally, there are other influences present; "The Bellman" and, to a lesser extent, "Lifespan" (as well as "The Path Once Chosen" from the debut) have some 70s pop/rock influence a la Boston, which is both strange and disgusting, as it completely destroys the dark speed/USPM sound DeLucie creates the rest of the time.
 If you're into that particular style, you may enjoy the aforementioned songs; otherwise, you'll want to avoid them.